dendronhq/dendron-site/vault/pkg.common-all.dev.cook.md

 ### Add New Config
 > Configuration is currently under active migration and the information here will be revised once the configs have been fully migrated.
 > As of this writing, we are on v3, where _commands_ and _workspace_ related configurations are migrated.

-Dendron configuration that we see in `dendron.yml` is defined [here](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/types/configs/dendronConfig.ts) and [here](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/types/workspace.ts).
+Dendron configuration in `dendron.yml` is defined in the following places:
-  - The former links to the consolidated (v2 and above) configuration.
+  - new style configuration defined [here](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/types/configs/dendronConfig.ts)
-  - The latter links to the original (v1) configuration.
+  - legacy style configuration defined [here](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/types/workspace.ts).

 During config migration, these two types are used to compose an [IntermediateDendronConfig](https://github.com/dendronhq/dendron/blob/6a7be61db3ec7e6fab61871b30ec215c47f1cb59/packages/common-all/src/types/intermediateConfigs.ts#L28), which has both old and new config keys.